A list of traditional soups and recipes that you can find around the Region or.. try to make at home.

 Farro, or spelt, is a truly ancient grain.
 It was one of the favorite dishes of the Romans who used it to feed their legions.
 It isn’t widely eaten today except in Garfagnana (Lucca province) where it is still made into fantastic soups.
 Straight from Lucca, here is the famous Tuscan spelt soup recipe.

 It’s a very ancient dish, which used to be prepared on the ships – hence the name: bordatino is zuppa di bordo (on boat soup).
 It’s made with corn flour, beans and seasonal vegetables.
-The Black Fig shows us how to prepare a great bordatino.
+Fancesca (aka The Black Fig )shows us how to prepare a great bordatino.

-It’s maybe the most famous Tuscan soup.
-It’s made with stale unsalted Tuscan bread and a variety of vegetables including the local Tuscan kale.
+Maybe the most famous Tuscan soup, it’s made with stale unsalted Tuscan bread and a variety of vegetables including the local Tuscan kale.
 Straight from Artimino, find out here an authentic ribollita recipe.

 Acquacotta means cooked water, and its secret probably lies in the simplicity of the recipe and its natural, local ingredients: celery, basil, tomatoes, eggs…. the ingredients change according to the seasons, so there’s no such thing as a standard recipe for this dish.
 Find out here Alessia’s recipe.